rolznz/jim/README.md

 ## Run on Fly
 1. Get a fly account and install flyctl
-2. Update fly.toml to have a different name
+2. Update fly.toml to have a different app name
 3. Run fly launch
 ### Updating
 1. Run `fly deploy`